by Norio Hayakawa

 It’s about time that Japan re-arm itself and join the ranks of adult nations that have proper and sufficient defense capabilities.

-For too long, Japan has been seen simply as a self-serving economic monster whose sole interest was in becoming a dominant economic power, although it has proven itself a strong leader in cooperation and world (as well as regional) peace since World War II.
+For too long, Japan has been seen simply as an economic monster whose sole interest was in becoming a dominant economic power.

 E-mail = email@example.com